DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 print("\nUnique values - 'Indicator Code' \n", df_arrivals['Indicator Code'].unique())
 ```
-A unique values check was done on the first 4 rows since, from the information on column types earlier it could be seen in the 'Dtype' column that
+A unique values check was done on the first 4 rows since, from the information on column types earlier it could be seen in the `'Dtype'` output column that these columns were `'object'` datatype so not numbers but strings.
+So unique values check can be done to better understand these columns.

 Initial Summary of unique values:
 -  **'Country Name'** column: It appears to contain names of many countries.
 However, some groupings of countries seem to be present such as 'IDA blend' which, after research, was found to be a group of countries.
-This is unwanted as the main focus is for specific countries, then regions but most of these groups like 'IDA blend' are not countries or regions - this will be addressed and fixed in a later step.
+This is unwanted as the main focus is for specific countries, then regions but most of these groups like 'IDA blend' are not countries or regions.
+This will be addressed and fixed in a later step.
 - **'Country Code'** column: This appears to contain the country codes of each country.
 - **'Indicator Name'** and **'Indicator Code'** columns: Previously, in the `basic_visualise_data()` function results for both the head and tail display, it was observed that 'Indicator Name' and 'Indicator Column' had the same values respectively throughout each.
 The unique value check test was done on both columns to verify the previous assumption that the whole column contained the same indicator throughout.
 The results show one unique value for both with 'International tourism, number of arrivals' and 'ST.INT.ARVL'.
 This not only proves the assumption, but also confirms there are no whitespaces or inconsistencies in these columns.
 - Both indicator columns are representing the same information so one column can be safely removed in later steps.
-Particularly, the 'ST.INT.ARVL' information is quite unclear so will be removed.
+Particularly, the 'ST.INT.ARVL' information is quite unclear with abbreviations so will be removed.
 <br/>
 <br/>

 ## **Drop columns in Tourism_arrivals.csv**
-It was observed previously from the column details that columns (with index) 4 to 38 for years 1960 to 1994, as well as column 65 for year 2021 and 66 the unnamed end column, all contained completely empty values which was further seen on the bar chart.
+It was observed previously from the column details that columns (with index) 4 to 38 for years 1960 to 1994, as well as column 65 for year 2021 and 66 (the unnamed end column), all contained completely empty values which was further seen on the bar chart.
 These were all year columns, except for the last column which was a completely blank column with no heading.
 This implied that there was no data on number of arrivals for those years at all.
 After doing some research, it could be concluded there was no data available for these years 1960 to 1994.
 Therefore, it is safe to make the decision to drop all these columns.
 For the year 2021, there was data available on the internet.
 However, for the purpose of this coursework, where ethical checks would need to be carried out to use this external data, it was decided to drop this column as well and just focus on the years provided.
 <br/>